GenTheFrog18/CCI-GD-Project/answered_pertanyaan_klarifikasi_gdd_enemy_item_curse_effects.md

 **Recommendation:** theft is independent of damage i-frames; apply the documented one-second slow, low/no damage, and clear feedback about the stolen item.

-**Answer:**  follow the recommendation, when the frog successfuly steals an item, it does not deal damage.
+**Answer:**  follow the recommendation, when the frog successfuly steals an item, it does not deal damage. the frog deals one damage when the player has no items to steal in their inventory

 ## I5 — Retreat and carried-item recovery — IMPLEMENTATION BLOCKER